FlorianSp2000/behavior-transformer-for-robotic-manipulation/README.md

 ![Model Trajectories](./plots/model_trajectory_comparison.png)

-The kMeans clustering of our model in the PushT action space:
+The kMeans clustering of our model in the PushT action space and its utilization when running a couple of batches through it:

 ![Model Trajectories](./plots/model_clustering.png)